mktsy/Spa_Booking_fastAPI/README.md

 # User Registration and Login

 25. Moving along, let's wire up the routes, schemas, and helpers for handling user registration and login.
+26. You can create user and copy token for Authorize in login